-As a customer service representative, you might face the same problem hundred times a day, but you still have to listen to each person and each call.
+As a customer service representative, you might face the same problem a hundred times a day, but you still have to listen to each person and each call.
 You are required to be polite, professional, patient, and smiling at all times, regardless of your true emotions.
-You feel much higher fatigue than doing other physical work in same load.
+You feel much higher fatigue than doing other physical work with the same load.

-Human energy consumption, can be classified by the purpose of use, is divided into three types: Physical Labor, Mental Labor and Emotional Labor.
+Human energy consumption can be classified by the purpose of use and is divided into three types: Physical Labor, Mental Labor, and Emotional Labor.
 Physical work and mental work are easily understood by the general public.
 Customer service is a perfect example of " Emotional Labor ".

 1. What is "Emotional Labor"?

-"Emotional Labor" is a term used by the Arlie R. Hochschild, a sociologist in the United States, proposed that emotional management can also cause the consumption of human energy.
+"Emotional Labor" is a term used by Arlie R. Hochschild, a sociologist in the United States, who proposed that emotional management can also cause the consumption of human energy.

 When the difference between "Displayed Emotion" and real "Felt Emotion" is greater, the more energy people need to consume in " Emotional Labor " will also be higher.

 2. How to balance " Emotional Labor "